Improving Your Credit Scores To Qualify For Mortgage

 - Charge off accounts do not have to be paid off

-- No mortgage late payments in the past 12 months.
-One 30 day late payment is allowed
+- No mortgage late payments in the past 12 months

 - Borrowers can qualify for FHA Loans one year into Chapter 13 Bankruptcy repayment plan

-- Three year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify for FHA Loans
+- Three-year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify

-- If borrower had mortgage part of Chapter 7 Bankruptcy, three year waiting period after the foreclosure, short sale, or deed in lieu was finalized after the Chapter 7 Bankruptcy
+If the borrower had mortgage part of Chapter 7 Bankruptcy, there is a three-year waiting period after the foreclosure, short sale, or deed in lieu was finalized after the Chapter 7 Bankruptcy:

 - However, the deed in lieu, foreclosure, short sale needs to be finalized

-Improving Your Credit Scores To Qualify For Mortgage Because Of High Debt To Income Ratios
+Improving Your Credit Scores To Qualify For Mortgage Due To High DTI

 Make Payments On Time Is Best Guarantee In Improving Your Credit Scores To Qualify For Mortgage

-Borrowers can qualify for FHA Loans with prior bad credit, outstanding collections, past late payments, and charge offs.
+Borrowers can qualify for FHA Loans with prior bad credit, outstanding collections, past late payments, and charge-offs.
 However, most lenders want to see timely payments in the past 12 months.
-Late payments after bankruptcy and foreclosure can be the kiss of death but not always a deal killer at Gustan Cho Associates.
+Late payments after bankruptcy and foreclosure can be the kiss of death.
+But not always a deal killer at Gustan Cho Associates.
 As long as we can get an approve/eligible per Automated Underwriting System, we can approve and close the loan.
+Homebuyers need to be religious in making their monthly payments on time because scrutiny is based on the last 12 months’ payment history.

 Never Close Out Revolving Credit Account